Jimmyu2foru18/SadTea-Web-Project/README.md

-# YouTube Creator Website Builder
+# Creator Website Builder

-A powerful, automated website generator designed specifically for YouTube creators, streamers, and content creators.
+A automated website generator designed specifically for YouTube creators, streamers, and content creators.
 Build a professional website with YouTube integration, contact forms, merchandise sections, and more - all through an interactive setup process.

 ## ✨ Features